dannsam/xenko-docs/manual/top.md

 # Xenko manual

-Xenko is a free open-source C# game engine.
-You can use its robust toolset to create, manage and modify everything in your game.
+These pages contain information about how to use Xenko, a free open-source C# game engine.

+>[!Note]
+>This manual is under construction.
+Follow [Xenko on Twitter](https://twitter.com/xenko3d?lang=en) for news about documentation updates.

 ## Latest documentation